phockett/PEMtk/README.rst

     commit = {788329b82911b2a0690323c64116aa6d19537ecc},
   }

-(For specific releases and commits, see https://github.com/phockett/PEMtk/releases and https://github.com/phockett/PEMtk/commits/master/, and the archived versions can also be found on Zenodo: |zenodo|.)
+(For specific releases and commits, see https://github.com/phockett/PEMtk/releases and https://github.com/phockett/PEMtk/commits/master/, and the archived versions can also be found on Zenodo: |zenodo|.
+Citation styles for software `from StackExchange <https://academia.stackexchange.com/questions/14010/how-do-you-cite-a-github-repository>`_.)

 ... or the book `Quantum Metrology with Photoelectrons Vol. 3 (2023) <https://phockett.github.io/Quantum-Metrology-with-Photoelectrons-Vol3/intro.html>`__ and/or the manuscript `Topical Review: Extracting Molecular Frame Photoionization Dynamics from Experimental Data (2023) <https://www.authorea.com/users/71114/articles/447808-extracting-molecular-frame-photoionization-dynamics-from-experimental-data>`__ paper.
 Both are available in HTML versions with interactive figures (as linked above), and other forms online, and include discussion and numerical demos using the software (release v0.0.1-dev); see the included `CITATION.bib <https://github.com/phockett/PEMtk/blob/master/CITATION.bib>`__ for additional citation details and options.::